genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 ## 4. Quality control with FastQC

-Now that we have a feel for the data, let's run a proper quality check.
+Now that we have a feel for the data, let's run a full quality check.
 The standard first-pass tool for this is [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), which produces a report of a dozen different quality metrics.